 What happens to credit card debt in Chapter 13 bankruptcy?

-When you file Chapter 13 bankruptcy, the bankruptcy court will look at your income, your assets and your debts and then determine how much of your credit card and other debt you can repay over a three- to five-year period.
-Secured debts such mortgage payments must be repaid in full.
-For unsecured debts such as creditor card bills, you pay only what the court determines you can afford to pay.
+When you file Chapter 13 bankruptcy, the bankruptcy court will look at your income, your assets, and your debts and then determine how much of your debt you can repay over a three- to five-year period.
+Secured debts such as mortgage payments must be repaid in full.
+For unsecured debts you pay only what the court determines you can afford to pay.
 Often this is a small percentage of what you owe.
 At the end of your payment plan, any remaining credit card debt will be discharged.

 A bankruptcy attorney can help you determine which form of bankruptcy protection is best for you based on your income, your assets, and your debts.
 For some consumers, bankruptcy alternatives such as debt consolidation or negotiation can reduce your debt to a manageable amount.
 Unfortunately, for most people, these options are both expensive and ineffective.
 Only bankruptcy offers tax-free discharge of debt and the full protection of state and federal bankruptcy laws.